hdavidethan/cards-war/README.md

 ### 2. Docker

 Create a .env file from .env.example to fill in the values.
+The Database URL in the example file has access to the db.

-Set the `OUTPUT` env variable to "standalone"
+Comment out the `OUTPUT` variable in the .env file

 ```
 docker build -t cards-war .